yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the Swagger endpoint window, under ContosoEvents.WebApi, three endpoints are circled: Admin, Events, and Orders).](media/image81.png "Swagger endpoint window")

-2. Select the Admin API, and observe the list of methods available
+2. Select the Admin API, and observe the list of methods available.

     ![In the Swagger endpoint window, under ContosoEvents.WebApi, Admin is circled, and its list of methods display below.](media/image82.png "Swagger endpoint window")

-3. Select /api/admin/partitions, then select Try it out
+3. Select /api/admin/partitions, then select Try it out.

     ![In the Swagger endpoint window, the /api/admin/partitions method is circled.
 Below that, the Model Schema displays.
 At the bottom, the Try it out button is circled.](media/image83.png "Swagger endpoint window, Admin method section")